N3P2/Getting-and-Cleaning-Data---Course-Project/README.md

 # Files and operations

-All operations are done on R v3.1.2 in RStudio Desktop 0.98.1102.
+All operations are done on R v3.1.2 (64-bit mode) in RStudio Desktop 0.98.1102.

 List of files: